The ketogenic diet has so many health benefits and the research supporting this is just growing and growing.

-Ideally you will be getting about 100g of protein per day.
+Ideally you will be getting about 70- 100g of total protein per day.
 As no food is 100% protein, you will need to be eating about 300-400g of protein foods per day, these can include meat, fish, eggs, hard cheese, cream cheese and nuts.

 With the cheese, cream cheese and nuts, you need to watch the carb content, as these are very easy to over eat and they are not zero carb options like meat or fish.